dropbox/kaiken/README.md

 ## Kaiken libraries
 ### Kaiken Scoping

-Let's say that you have an active you know always has to be run under a user scope (i.e. a user most be logged in to see that fragment).
+Let's say that you have an activity you know always has to be run under a user scope (i.e. a user most be logged in to see that fragment).
 The activity requires two dependencies, an app scoped AppServiceFoo (e.g. network manager) and a user scoped UserServiceBar (e.g. user profile manager):

 ```kotlin
 class MyActivity : AppCompatActivity, AuthRequiredActivity {